MatthieuVeillon/react-API-router/README.md

 Having done this, you should have a full `Followers` component ready to go.

-### Step 6: :warning: A wild bug has appeared!
+### Step 5: :warning: A wild bug has appeared!
 Try to click on a follower in the followers list.
 Notice that the URL changes to match the user you clicked, but the display does not change to reflect that.
 [We had the same problem in the previous workshop](https://github.com/ziad-saab/react-intro-workshop#advanced-inter-component-communication).
 If you recall, it was due to us fetching the data in `componentDidMount`, but sometimes a component's props change while it's still mounted.

 Here's what's happening in this case:

 1. User is on `/` and does a search for "gaearon"
 2. User gets redirected to `/user/gaearon` and React Router **mounts** an instance of the `User` component, passing it "gaearon" as `this.props.params.username`.
 The `User` component's `componentDidMount` method kicks in and fetches data with AJAX
 3. User clicks on FOLLOWERS, gets redirected to `/users/gaearon/followers`.
-React Router keeps the instance of `User` mounted, and passes it a new instance of `Followers` as `this.props.children`.
+React Router keeps the instance of `User` mounted, and and a new instance of `Followers` as `this.props.children`.
 The `Followers` instance is mounted and its `componentDidMount` kicks in, fetching the followers data.
 4. User clicks on one follower called "alexkuz" and the URL changes to `/users/alexkuz`.
 React Router **does not mount** a new `User` instance.
 Instead, it changes the `params` prop of the existing `User` instance to make it `{username: "alexkuz"}`.
 5. Since `componentDidMount` of `User` is not called, no AJAX call occurs.